Marin County Civic Center attacks: Aftermath

 Four people died during the Civic Center shooting and three were wounded.
-The four dead included: Judge Harold Haley, Jonathan Jackson, William Christmas and James McClain.
-Judge Harold Haley died as a result of wounds from the shotgun which had been taped to his neck by Ruchell Magee and a pistol shot to the chest from a .357 magnum that William Christmas had taken from Sheriff Louis Mountanos.
-Jonathan Jackson and William Christmas were killed by the police.
-Prosecutor Thomas (who had taken a .357 magnum pistol from Jackson) and Deputy David Mori shot James McClain fatally in the back and seriously wounded Ruchell Cinque Magee in the chest.

-Three people were wounded including Ruchell Magee (see above), Deputy District Attorney Gary Thomas and juror Maria Graham.
-Prosecutor Thomas was seriously wounded and paralyzed by three bullets fired from a .30-caliber rifle by San Quentin Prison guards.
-Maria Elena Graham, one of the jurors being held captive, was shot in the arm by William Christmas.
+The four dead were Judge Harold Haley, Jonathan Jackson, William Christmas, and James McClain.
+Haley died as a result of wounds from the shotgun which had been taped to his neck and a pistol shot to the chest from a .357 magnum that Christmas had taken from Sheriff Louis Mountanos.
+Jackson and Christmas were killed by the police.
+Prosecutor Thomas (who had taken a .357 magnum pistol from Jackson) and Deputy David Mori, shot McClain fatally in the back and seriously wounded Magee in the chest.
+In addition to Magee, the two others wounded were Deputy District Attorney Gary Thomas and juror Maria Elena Graham.
+Thomas was seriously wounded and paralyzed by three bullets fired from a .30-caliber rifle by San Quentin Prison guards.
+Graham, one of the jurors being held captive, was shot in the arm by William Christmas.

 Following the events of August 7, a warrant was issued for the arrest of Angela Davis.
 She became a fugitive and fled California.
 She was secreted to Chicago to meet up with fellow Communist leader David Poindexter Jr., who took her to Miami, Florida.
 In an effort to hide from authorities, Davis used false identification, cut off her afro, wore a wig, plucked her eyebrows, wore makeup, and donned business eyeglasses.
 On October 13, 1970, FBI agents found her at the Howard Johnson Motor Lodge in New York City.
 President Richard M. Nixon congratulated the FBI on its "capture of the dangerous terrorist, Angela Davis".
 Davis was charged as an accomplice to conspiracy, kidnapping, and homicide.
 In 1972, she was tried and found not guilty on all counts.

 Ruchell Magee pleaded guilty to the charge of aggravated kidnapping for his part in the assault.
 In return for his plea, the Attorney General asked the Court to dismiss the charge of murder (of Judge Harold Haley).
 Magee later attempted unsuccessfully to withdraw his plea, and was sentenced in 1975 to life in prison.
-He is currently imprisoned in Corcoran State Prison and has lost numerous bids for parole.
+He was imprisoned in Corcoran State Prison and lost numerous bids for parole.
+On July 21, 2023, Magee received compassionate release and died a few weeks later; he had spent 67 years of his life in prison.

+October 8 bombing and beyond

 On October 8, 1970, the Marin County Courthouse was bombed.
 A group known as the Weathermen later claimed responsibility for the action, which was carried out in retaliation for the killing of Jackson and the other abductors.